Personal accident insurance can be provided in two ways:

 Generally, personal accident insurance policies cover as standard:

 Some policies also cover permanent partial disablement, temporary total disablement and/or temporary partial disablement.

-Complaints that consumers refer to us most frequently are that the financial business refused to pay the claim by wrongly deciding that:
+Complaints that consumers refer to us most frequently are that the financial business wrongly refused to pay the claim when deciding that: